sematic-ai/sematic/developer-docs/README.md

 ## Releasing

-**Note:** Actually pushing the released wheel can only be done if you have access to the PyPI repo, which is limited to employees of Sematic.
+**Note:** Actually pushing the artifacts and accessing some of the repositories listed in this section can only be done if you have access to the PyPI repo, which is limited to employees of Sematic.

 We cut releases from the `main` branch, following the steps below.
 They must be performed in order, without skipping any.
 If any errors occur, you must fix